folio-org/okapi/doc/guide.md

 followed by metrics, statistics, monitoring, logging, etc.

-The module metadata also controls how the request is forwarded to consecutive modules in a pipeline and how the responses are being processed.
-Currently, we have three kinds of request processing by modules (controlled by the type parameter in the module registration configuration).
+The module metadata also controls how the request is forwarded to consecutive modules in a pipeline and how the responses are processed.
+Currently, we have three kinds of request processing by modules (controlled by the `type` parameter in the module registration configuration).
 The possible values are:

  * `headers` - the module is interested in headers/parameters only,